Shells land near U.S. base during Turkish offensive, as Russia warns of ISIS resurgence

-AKCAKALE, Turkey – Russian President Vladimir Putin warned Friday that Turkey’s offensive in northeast Syria could bring about a revival of the Islamic State militant group, adding to the international chorus of alarm about the military operation launched earlier in the week.
+AKCAKALE, Turkey – Russian President Vladimir Putin warned Friday that Turkey’s offensive in northeast Syria could bring about a revival of the Islamic State militant group, adding to the international chorus of alarm about the military operation launched this week.

-“There are areas in northern Syria where [the Islamic State] are active militants,” Putin said in Turkmenistan, Russian news agencies reported.
+“There are areas in northern Syria where [Islamic State members] are active militants,” Putin said in Turkmenistan, Russian news agencies reported.
 “Kurdish units used to keep an eye on those areas, but now that Turkish troops are entering the region, they may just flee away,” he added, referring to the Syrian Kurdish forces that are the target of Turkey’s offensive.

 “I’m not sure that the Turkish army will be able to take control of the situation, and quickly,” Putin said.